-Once you understand your business goals, you can evaluate ERP software based on its ability to support your goals and your digital strategy.
-This will help you find not only the best ERP for manufacturing but the best ERP for your company in particular.
+Once you understand your business goals, you can evaluate manufacturing ERP software based on its ability to support your goals and your digital strategy.
+This will help you find not only the best ERP for manufacturing but the best ERP for your unique needs.

 Understand ERP Implementation Success Factors